Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Introduction

-\textbf{(2)} \mac{We apply \gcam{} to existing top-performing classification, captioning (\secref{sec:nic}), and VQA (\secref{sec:vqa}) models.} For image classification, our visualizations help identify dataset bias (\secref{sec:bias}) and lend insight into failures of current CNNs (\secref{sec:diagnose}), showing that seemingly unreasonable predictions have reasonable explanations.
-For captioning and VQA, our visualizations expose the somewhat surprising insight that common \mac{CNN + LSTM models are often good at localizing discriminative} image regions despite not being trained on grounded image-text pairs.
+\textbf{(2)} \mac{We apply \gcam{} to existing top-performing classification, captioning (\secref{sec:nic}), and VQA (\secref{sec:vqa}) models.} For image classification, our visualizations lend insight into failures of current CNNs (\secref{sec:diagnose}), showing that seemingly unreasonable predictions have reasonable explanations.
+For captioning and VQA, our visualizations expose that common \mac{CNN + LSTM models are often surprisingly good at} localizing discriminative image regions despite not being trained on grounded image-text pairs.

+\textbf{(3)} We show a proof-of-concept of how interpretable \gcam{} visualizations help in diagnosing failure modes by uncovering biases in datasets.
+This is important not just for generalization, but also for fair and bias-free outcomes as more and more decisions are made by algorithms in society.